cocomans/documents/README.md

 review was held in Los Alamos, New Mexico, October 11, 2012.

 * [CoCoMANS: Co-Design Process](https://github.com/downloads/cocomans/documents/co-design-process.pdf) [PDF],
-Allen McPherson, Dana Knoll, and the CoCoMANS Team,  Los Alamos National Laboratory, LA-UR-12-xxxxxx.
+Allen McPherson, Dana Knoll, and the CoCoMANS Team,  Los Alamos National Laboratory (LA-UR-12-xxxxxx).

  This talk presents the details of the co-design process in use for the CoCoMANS projetc.
 We discuss project goals, definitation and use of proxy applications, documentation, software development